What to look for when buying a used Honda Fit

 Read here: how to check used car history.

-During the test drive, watch out for anything irregular with the way the automatic transmission shifts; a "clunk" when shifted in Reverse is a sign of a problem.
+During the test drive, watch out for anything irregular with the way the automatic transmission shifts; a "clunk" when shifted into Reverse is a sign of a problem.
 Honda issued several recalls for the 2007-2008 Honda Fit, check with Honda if all the recalls have been done.
 Check for recalls at the NHTSA website.

 How do I get the best deal on a used car?